k4sh4n1/research/structural/004_active/README.md

 The R matrix is picked as identity matrix for both LQR and IOC approaches.

-It should be noted how Q matrix is selected differently for LQR and IOC approaches.
-It's referred to the attached Python code.
+The Q matrix is diagonal, but different for LQR and IOC approaches.
+It is referred to the attached Python code to observe how Q matrix is selected differently for LQR and IOC.

 IOC heavily penalizes roof displacement, due to its Q matrix selection.
 It applies large forces directly at the roof to minimize roof displacement immediately, regardless of the acceleration cost.